 SECTION 5.3.
-In order that the Board may have time to obtain a reasonable medical judgment concerning the student or employee who is infected by a communicable disease, the Executive Director or his/her designee is authorized to remove the infected student or employee from Board programs or employment for a period not to exceed ten days during which time the Board shall make a decision as to whether the student or employee can be accommodated and does not pose a significant risk to others.
+In order that the Board may have time to obtain a reasonable medical judgment concerning the student or employee who is infected by a communicable disease, the Superintendent or Principal is authorized to remove the infected student or employee from Board programs or employment for a period not to exceed ten days during which time the Board shall make a decision as to whether the student or employee can be accommodated and does not pose a significant risk to others.